Skip to Content

 We will add new BottleBoat activities over time and welcome ideas from students and teachers, so the project can grow from real classroom experience.

-JetFlow Drive
+JetFlow

-JetFlow Drive is a FREE add-on extension where students 3D print a duct and install it around the existing propeller to create a ducted air-drive system.
+JetFlow is a FREE add-on extension where students 3D print a duct and install it around the existing propeller to create a ducted air-drive system.

 They observe how the duct changes airflow and vehicle behavior, then build a simple U-tube pressure gauge to measure air pressure and test how design changes affect performance.